fedir/yrank/README.md

 Package which helps You to priorize a Youtube's playlist items for watching.

+It could be quite helpful, when You would like to choose the most interesting videos of an IT conference.

+## Installation

+golang 1.10+ should be installed.
+Go environment [is very simple to install](https://golang.org/doc/install).

+To install the package :

+    go get -u yrank

+## Usage

+IMPORTANT: You should have a Youtube API key to use the application.
+You could crate it at [Google Developers Console](https://console.developers.google.com/).

+To launch the application You should just precise the ID of the playlist (could be found in the URL of the playlist, as "?playlistId=").

+    yrank -p PLAYLIST-ID

+### Example

+    ./yrank -p PL2ntRZ1ySWBdatAqf-2_125H4sGzaWngM

+---

+# TBD

 ## Interestingness coefficient formula

     Ci = (Nviews + Nlikes - Ndislikes + Nuniqcomments) / Nviews